-The College of Medicine M.D. registrar manages and maintains the academic records of all medical students.
-The primary role of the registrar is to maintain the permanent records and documents pertinent to each matriculated student's progress throughout medical school.
-The registrar is also responsible for maintaining the documents that preserve the institutional memory of the college.
+The College of Medicine M.D.
+Registrar manages and maintains the academic records of all medical students.
+The primary role of the Registrar is to maintain the permanent records and documents pertinent to each matriculated student's progress throughout medical school.
+The Registrar is also responsible for maintaining the documents that preserve the institutional memory of the college pertaining to the student academic record.

 The College of Medicine M.D.
-Registrar's Office provides services to students, faculty, administrators and alumni first among its priorities, recognizing these individuals as the office's primary constituency.
+Registrar's office provides services to students, faculty, administrators and alumni first among its priorities, recognizing these individuals as the office's primary constituency.
 As the primary information resource for students and faculty, this office actively seeks to communicate effectively and to inform students about academic policies and procedures, and to provide prompt access to information.
 The office seeks ways to continuously improve the quality of service provided and to anticipate ways to better meet the changing needs of the College of Medicine community.